ehourdakis/PosQuatEKF/README.md

 ### Measurement Noise Covariance

 The observability of yaw in RGB-D SLAM can be limited by the quality of the depth information and the presence of large planar surfaces.
-Thus, we expect degeneracies in the estimation of the relative pose in the CRF use-case.
+Thus, we expect degeneracies in the estimation of the relative pose.
 Based on this assumption, we initialize our rotation estimate noise to larger values.

 $$
   R =